wordmate03/Travel-Marketing/README.md

-A marketing project that analysed the email campaign data of a travel company and provided suggestions to better the marketing strategies.
+A marketing project that analyzed the email campaign data of a travel company and provided suggestions to better the marketing strategies.

 Tools Used:
-Python
+Python,
-Tableau
+Tableau,
-MS-Excel
+MS-Excel,
 MS-Powerpoint